Portland-Bit-Devs/pdx-bitdevs-site/content/about/find-topics.md

 #### Where to Find Topics for Future Seminars

-Below is a list of suggested places to find interesting socratic seminar topics to discuss at PDXBitDevs meetups.
+Below is a list of suggested places to find interesting socratic seminar topics to discuss at PDX BitDevs meetups.
 If you have any others to add to the list let us know.

 ### Mailing Lists, News Letters, Q&As